syslabcom/collective.lead/collective/lead/README.txt

 database utility tracks a threadlocal engine, threadlocal metadata, and a scoped session.

-When it is first requested, a new transaction will be begun.
-This transaction is joined to a Zope transaction, and will commit or roll back as appropriate when the request ends.
-Or, in other words, it should work -- more or less -- as you'd expect.
-You should not need to worry about transactions (neither Zope nor SQL ones).

     >>> from zope.component import getUtility
     >>> db = getUtility(IDatabase, name='my.database')